TheThinkingHome/Automations/blueprints/template/entinty_sentinel.md

 **What it flags.** Each watched entity is checked for five conditions: `unavailable` (the state is unavailable), `unknown` (the state is unknown), `missing` (the entity does not exist: renamed, removed, or never created), `frozen` (the entity holds a value but the device has not reported within its tier's window), and `never_reported` (the entity exists but has never produced a reading).

-**Two levels of judgment.** `unavailable`, `unknown`, `missing`, and `never_reported` are read straight from the entity you named. `frozen` is judged, and **reported**, at the **device** level: the freshest report from any entity on the same device counts, so a quiet entity whose sibling is still chatting is never flagged, the device is demonstrably alive.
-And when a device truly dies, it appears on the list once, represented by its highest-priority watched entity, no matter how many of its entities you watch, because one dead device is one problem, not three.
+**Two levels of judgment.** `unavailable`, `unknown`, `missing`, and `never_reported` are read from the entity you named. `frozen` is judged at the **device** level: the freshest report from any entity on the same device counts, so a quiet entity whose sibling is still chatting is never flagged, the device is demonstrably alive.

+**One row per problem.** The list distinguishes two different failures, because they need two different fixes:

+- **A dead device.** The batteries died, the radio failed, the device fell off the network.
+Every entity it carries goes silent or unavailable together.
+However many of its entities you watch, the device appears on the list **once**, carrying the **device's own name** ("Vibration FJ40 Land Cruiser", not "Vibration FJ40 Land Cruiser Alarm 1") and `kind: device`, with its highest-priority watched entity in `entity_id` as the representative, one problem, one row, one trip with fresh batteries.
+This applies to every freeze (a freeze is by definition the whole device going silent) and to unavailability when every live entity on the device reads unavailable together.
+- **A dead entity on a living device.** The watched entity is `unavailable` while its siblings still report, the device is fine, but something specific to that entity broke: a disabled entity, an integration quirk, a firmware oddity.
+That is a different problem with a different fix, so it reports as **its own row**, with the entity's name and `kind: entity`, and the living siblings prove the distinction.

+`missing` and `never_reported` are always per-entity; there is no device to consult.
+Without this rule, one dead multi-sensor floods the list with a row per watched entity, telling you the same thing three times and burying the genuinely separate faults.
 A motion sensor is the classic case: its motion entity may be silent for hours in an empty room while its signal strength updates constantly; the device is fine, and Entity Sentinel knows it.

 **The freeze clock.** Which clock supplies that device freshness matters more than anything else on this page.
 Where the device exposes a **last-seen entity** (a sibling with `device_class: timestamp` and `last_seen` in its entity id, as Zigbee2MQTT and Z-Wave JS publish), Entity Sentinel reads that entity's value: the protocol's own record of the last real message, which survives Home Assistant restarts and integration reconnects untouched.
 Where no such entity exists, it falls back to Home Assistant's `last_reported` metadata, which is less reliable, because restarts and re-publishes reset it.
 The practical consequence, and how to set yourself up well, is covered in its own section below.